Trading Strategies Generated Pathwise by Functions of Market Weights: Sufficient conditions for strong relative arbitrage

 along with

-\begin{rem} The notion of strong relative arbitrage defined above does not depend on any probability measure and is slightly more strict than the existing definition of strong relative arbitrage.
+\begin{rem} The notion of strong relative arbitrage defined above does not depend on any probability measure, and is slightly stricter than the existing definition of strong relative arbitrage.
 The classical definition involves an underlying filtered probability space, and posits that the market weights $\mu_1, \cdots, \mu_d$ should be continuous, adapted stochastic processes on this space.
 Also, there are two types of classical arbitrage; relative arbitrage and `strong' relative arbitrage as in Definition~4.1 of \cite{Fernholz:Karatzas:Ruf:2018}.
 In this old definition, an underlying probability measure is essential in defining this `weak' version of relative arbitrage.
-However, if we say that $\varphi$ is strong relative arbitrage when \eqref{Con: strong arb} holds for `every' realization of $\mu$, instead of `almost sure' realization of $\mu$, the notion of strong relative arbitrage can be established without referring to any probability structure.
-Since we constructed trading strategies in a pathwise, probability-free setting, the `strong' version of relative arbitrage is a more appropriate concept of arbitrage for this paper, and we adopt the above strict definition of strong relative arbitrage from now on. \end{rem}
+However, if we posit that $\varphi$ be strong relative arbitrage when \eqref{Con: strong arb} holds for `every' realization of $\mu$, instead of `almost sure' realization of $\mu$, the notion of strong relative arbitrage can be established without referring to any probability structure.
+Since we constructed trading strategies in a pathwise, probability-free setting, the `strong' version of relative arbitrage is here a more appropriate concept of arbitrage, and we adopt the above strict definition from now on. \end{rem}

-The value process of a trading strategy generated functionally, either additively or multiplicatively, admits a quite simple representation in terms of the generating functional $G$ and the derived functional $\Gamma^G$ as in \eqref{Eq: value of ATS} and \eqref{Eq: value of MTS}.
+The value process of a trading strategy generated functionally, either additively or multiplicatively, admits a quite simple representation in terms of the generating function $G$ and the derived Gamma function $\Gamma^G$ as in \eqref{Eq: value of ATS} and \eqref{Eq: value of MTS}.
 This simple representation provides in turn nice sufficient conditions for strong relative arbitrage with respect to the market; for example, as in Theorem 5.1 and Theorem 5.2 of \cite{Karatzas:Ruf:2017}.
-In this section, we find such conditions on trading strategies generated by a pathwise functional $G(\cdot, \mu, A)$ which depends not only on the vector of market weights $\mu$, but also on an additional finite-variation process $A$ related to $\mu$.
-We also give a new sufficient condition leading to strong relative arbitrage for additively generated trading strategies, which is different from Theorem~5.1 of \cite{Karatzas:Ruf:2017}.
+In this section, we find such conditions on trading strategies generated by a regular function $G\big(\mu(\cdot), A(\cdot)\big)$, which depends not only on the vector of market weights $\mu$, but also on an additional finite-variation process $A$ related to $\mu$.
+We also give new sufficient conditions leading to strong relative arbitrage for both additively and multiplicatively generated trading strategies, which is different from Theorem~5.1 and Theorem~5.2 of \cite{Karatzas:Ruf:2017}.